ymyke/cardio/README.md

 - Maybe spirits could be persistent and can be taken over to the next fight?
 - Could cards have an icon that gets displayed, e.g., top right of the card?
 Then only pick animal (and plant?) types that have an emoji?
+- Explain locations in the map view?
+Or have some keystroke that opens explanatory text in any view?

 # Low Prio Ideas